mhRIT/checkers-team-project/docs/DesignDoc.md

 > _In this section you do not need to be exhaustive and list every
 > story.
 Focus on top-level features from the Vision document and
 > maybe Epics and critical Stories._

+Upon first landing on the home page, a user is only able to see a count of the number of players currently signed in.
+However, users are able to sign in using a preferred username, and upon signing in, they are able to see a list of the names of all signed in players.
+From this list, they are able to select an opponent to play against.
+Once selecting an opponent to play against, the two players are brought into the game, and thus begins the battle of wits.

 ### Definition of MVP
 > _Provide a simple description of the Minimum Viable Product._